Howdju/howdju/docs/adrs/ADR 2 Type Design.md

 1. To ease reuse of the `Out` model in different responses which may not include the extra fields, or
 2. To support request parameters that control the addition of extra fields.

+An entity/endpoint may have a generic `XOut` type, or it may specialize the out types per method, like `CreateXOut`/`ReadXOut`/`UpdateXOut`.

+### Out model relations

+Every `Out` model must decide the status of its relations: will related entities be included on the model, referenced by ID only, or a union of either?
+When a model will include a related entity, the DAO must query those entities and attach them.
+If we move to a denormalized data model, then many of the related entities (or part of them at least) should be denormalized to the main entity.

 ## Request/response models